KHP-Informatics/redcap-docker/README.md

 ## Redcap Dockerfiles
-With these instructions you should be able to build the redcap-docker images can and should be deployable relatively simply in any environment running Docker.
+With these instructions you should be able to build the redcap-docker images which should then be deployable relatively simply in any environment running Docker.
+We have found these containers useful for testing.

 ## Distributing Docker Image
 I'm not making a public image of this available on DockerHub, the licence for RedCap precludes this.